JamieBort/Learning-Directory/Git/common_git_commands.md

 Common Git commands that I use and need to reference.

+## Table of Contents

+1. [Listed By Use Case](#listed-by-use-case) - A situation (not precipitated by an error nor message) that I needed to search for a solution for.
+2. [Listed (alphabetically) By Using a Git <command>](#listed-alphabetically-by-using-a-git-command) - Commands listed alphabetically by git command.
-## Listed By Error Or Message

-Solutions that I needed to seek out due to an error or message that I came across.
+3. [Listed By Error Or Message](#listed-by-error-or-message) - Solutions that I needed to seek out due to an error or message that I came across.

-### `Already up-to-date`

-situation:
-I attempted to merge main into dev: `git merge main` and received `Already up-to-date`.

-The solution I used: https://stackoverflow.com/q/634546

 ## Listed By Use Case